-I. carries on supervisory activities in connection with a building or work site or a construction, installation or assembly project; or

-- has and habitually exercises authority to conclude contracts; - maintains a stock of goods or merchandise for the purpose of delivery on behalf of that person; or - habitually secures orders wholly or almost wholly for that person or for such other enterprises as are controlled by that person.
+- I. carries on supervisory activities in connection with a building or work site or a construction, installation or assembly project; or - II. has another person acting on his behalf in Singapore who, - has and habitually exercises authority to conclude contracts: - maintains a stock of goods or merchandise for the purpose of delivery on behalf of that person; or - habitually secures orders wholly or almost wholly for that person or for such other enterprises as are controlled by that person.